vicboma1/loaderDumpsArcade/README.md

 # Loader Dumps Arcade

-#### All this is a homebrew development with reverse engineering, without documentation and a lot of personal time.
+#### All this is a homebrew development with reverse engineering, with technical documentation and a lot of personal time.

 ## Systems